BinaryWiz/AI-Experiments/ProductClassificationFastText/README.md

    * The only downside of this is that the input to the network is the embedding instead of the text data which is probably looked down upon.
    * The acutal neural network is LSTM -> Dropout -> LSTM -> Dropout -> LSTM -> Dropout -> Dense -> Dropout -> Dense and the last dense layer is the output, which will will be used for the constrastive loss function

+* Update 7/1/2020: This simply is not working.
+The training set loss gets stuck around 0.3330 with an accuracy around 0.80 and the validation loss is ~1.990 meaning it is clearly not generalizing well.
+I don't think constrastive loss is the way to go about this problem.

+* Update 7/1/2020: I changed to a sigmoid output and binary cross-entropy as the loss function.
+Hopefully this will act as more of a similarity function
+   * In addition, the dataset is messed up.
+There are about 10,000 positive examples and 40,000 negative examples, which explains why the model was simply learning to predict negative on everything, yielding an 80% accuracy on training, while getting 100% on the validation and 100% on the test.
+I will have to properly cleanse the data.

 * The WDC Product Data researchers also did their own experiments, and they actually have a model that they trained using their own custom fasttext encoding model
    * They got about 90% accuracy on their training set which included computers, cameras, watches and shoes
       * They used a regular vanilla RNN which I find odd because an LSTM would surely capture the relatability between the tokens much better than a standard LSTM